controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 ## Instructions

-The [alerts_bhom.sh](alerts_bhom.sh) script is intended to be used with the **External Alert Management** service from the Helix Control-M Automation API, which allows to define a script to trigger each time an alert is received (for more information, see the HCTM documentation for [Setting Up External Alerts](https://documents.bmc.com/supportu/controlm-saas/en-US/Documentation/Alerts.htm#SettingUpExternalAlerts) and [External Alert Management](https://docs.bmc.com/docs/saas-api/run-service-941879047.html#Runservice-alert_managementExternalAlertManagement)).
+The [**alerts_bhom.sh**](alerts_bhom.sh) script is intended to be used with the **External Alert Management** service from the Automation API, which allows to define a script to trigger each time an alert is received (for more information, see the HCTM documentation for [Setting Up External Alerts](https://documents.bmc.com/supportu/controlm-saas/en-US/Documentation/Alerts.htm#SettingUpExternalAlerts) and [External Alert Management](https://docs.bmc.com/docs/saas-api/run-service-941879047.html#Runservice-alert_managementExternalAlertManagement)).

 Before using the script, please update the following parameters:

-- **hctm_url** : enter the URL for your HCTM tenant (e.g. "https://mytenant.us1.controlm.com").
+- **hctm_url** : enter the URL for your HCTM tenant (e.g. "*https://mytenant.us1.controlm.com*").
 - **hctm_server** : leave as is ("IN01") for the default HCTM internal Server name.
 - **bhom_url** : enter the BHOM event data endpoint (e.g. "https://<BMC Helix Portal URL>/events-service/api/v1.0/events"), as described in the BHOM documentation for [Policy, event data, and metric data management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/policy-event-data-and-metric-data-management-endpoints-in-the-rest-api-1160751457.html).
 - **bhom_api_key** : enter a BHOM API key, which you can obtain from the BHOM console in the "Administration" menu, selecting "Repository" and clicking on "Copy API Key".